Vachenzo/checkio-empire-skew-symmetric-matrix/info/total.md

-Do you know that linear algebra is very useful for the calculation of movement of forces?
+Do you know that linear algebra is very useful for the calculation of movement of our forces?
-So take your pens and learn, learn, learn.
+So take your pens and algebra books and learn, learn, learn.

 In mathematics, particularly in linear algebra, a skew-symmetric matrix(also known as an antisymmetric or antimetric) is a square matrix <strong>A</strong> whose transpose is also its negative.